avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-3-Pictures.md

 There are several ways to display an image inside a Java application.
 One straightforward approach used JavaFx's the class [Image](https://docs.oracle.com/javafx/2/api/javafx/scene/image/Image.html) and the class [ImageView](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/image/ImageView.html).

 The parameter given to Image class is the name of the image file to be opened.
-The name should start with the prefix *file:* that tells the image is a file.
+The name should start with the prefix *file:*, this means the image is a file.
 In the example below, the file *humming.jpg*  is given as parameter towards the `ImageView`.
 Then the `ImageView` object is placed in the `Layout`.
 The layout is placed into the Scene Object and placed inside the view.

 ```java
 import javafx.application.Application;